-- ARPANSA requires all employees to be security cleared to at least a baseline national security clearance.
+- all employees are required to be security cleared to at least a baseline national security clearance

-- All ARPANSA employees are trained in handling classified and sensitive information.
+- all employees are trained in handling classified and sensitive information

-- Security measures are in place to access ARPANSA’s computer network.
+- security measures are in place to protect ARPANSA’s computer network

 If you have any concerns or if you would like to lodge a complaint regarding the handling of personal information, you are entitled to contact the ANRDR administrators by email: email@example.com or call: 1800 022 333.

 Occasionally it may be necessary for us to revise our privacy statement.
 We will notify our stakeholders of any changes by posting an updated version of the privacy statement on this webpage.
 We reserve the right to update our privacy statement at any time without prior notice.

-For more information on the Privacy Act 1988, please visit www.oaic.gov.au.
+For more information on the Privacy Act 1988, visit www.oaic.gov.au.